 Each person on your team using ButterCMS will have one of three roles: Author, Publisher, or Admin.
 As these roles pertain to the workflow for creating and publishing content, Authors can create and save drafts in Butter, while Publishers and Admins can preview and publish content.
-Pages can exist in either, Draft, Published and Scheduled, Published, and Published with Draft.
+Pages can exist in either, Draft, Scheduled Publish, Published, and Published with Draft.
 This article will walk through a typical workflow for moving a Page through all stages of the content creation process, describing the Page "status" along the way.

 Creating a Page from Draft to Published:

 Step 1: An Admin configures your Page or Page Type template.
 This sets up a page template to contain all of the content fields that a content editor will need access to.

 Step 2: An Author (or higher authorization) creates a Page.

 Step 3: The Page is saved as a Draft.
 At this stage, the Page can also be Previewed to see how it will look on your live site.

 Step 4: A Publisher or an Admin previews the Page and is then able to make updates if needed and Publish the content live: